Greco-Turkish War (1919–1922): Greek advance (October 1920)

 In October 1920, the Greek army advanced further east into Anatolia, with the encouragement of Lloyd George, who intended to increase pressure on the Turkish and Ottoman governments to sign the Treaty of Sèvres.
 This advance began under the Liberal government of Eleftherios Venizelos, but soon after the offensive began, Venizelos fell from power and was replaced by Dimitrios Gounaris.
 The strategic objective of these operations was to defeat the Turkish Nationalists and force Mustafa Kemal into peace negotiations.
-The advancing Greeks, still holding superiority in numbers and modern equipment at this point, had hoped for an early battle in which they were confident of breaking up ill-equipped Turkish forces.
+The advancing Greeks, still holding superiority in numbers and modern equipment at this point, had hoped for an early battle in which they were confident of breaking up the ill-equipped Turkish forces.
 Yet they met with little resistance, as the Turks managed to retreat in an orderly fashion and avoid encirclement.
 Churchill said: "The Greek columns trailed along the country roads passing safely through many ugly defiles, and at their approach the Turks, under strong and sagacious leadership, vanished into the recesses of Anatolia."